the-draupnir-project/draupnir4all_docs/content/docs/_index.md

 Draupnir4all describes a provisioned [Draupnir](https://github.com/gnuxie/Draupnir) instance.
 It comes with all the features of the normal bot without needing to host it yourself.

+## What is Draupnir?

+Draupnir is a hard fork based on [Mjolnir](https://github.com/matrix-org/mjolnir).
+Both bots are moderation bots for managing rooms in sync.
+Additionally the bot allows to follow room lists across communities and at large scale.
+It works for both small and large communities.
+Read more at "[Using Draupnir](/docs/how_to_use_draupnir)"

 ## Who hosts this?

 Currently this is hosted by MTRNord on the draupnir.midnightthoughts.space server which is a